Lucara, UMS commemorate final production shaft blast, safety milestones at Karowe Mine

 The safety performance was attributed to an emphasis on implementing a safety culture that included all stakeholders, as well as myriad of initiatives, campaigns, supervisions and systems being implemented, UMS CEO Digby Glover said.

 Access to the underground mine will be from the 770-m-deep production shaft, which is 8.5 m in diameter.
-A second shaft will serve as the main exhaust route and secondary egress for the mine.
+A second shaft will serve as the main exhaust route and emergency secondary egress for the mine.

-He highlighted that completion of shaft sinking was delivered ahead of contractual schedule, and notably, without a single LTI, as alluded to.
+He highlighted that completion of production shaft sinking was delivered ahead of contractual schedule, and notably, without a single LTI, as alluded to.

 “These skills can serve ongoing operations or can contribute to the broader growth of Botswana’s mining economy by being deployed on future underground projects,” Glover acclaimed.